I'm a little bit confused by one of the 'systems' on Localyte. It's the business of asking a question about your own area and being...

 "NEW! - Posting Public Questions - Earn up to 100 Points per Question

 Now you can also earn up to 100 points for posting "great" public questions.
 As an insider you may want to ask "great questions" about your location because this can help travelers, get insider knowledge.
 Yes, we like you to post questions and we encourage you to submit an answer separately as well, if you find a good answer before anyone else.
 Why are we doing this?
-Because, we want
+Because, we want to be a research tool for every traveler looking for insider knowledge."

 I thought if awkward at first, but then I thought about their explination, and I realized that if travelers read these, two things will happen.
 1. they realize what kind of questions us Localytes can answer and 2.
 It gives all the locals a chance to post a variety of answers to a variety of questions.
 Rating the questions gives the peers the opportunity to help each other as well.
 I try to rate as many of other's questions as I can, and certainly try to reciprocate when someone else rates my questions, answers and travel advice and will continue to do so.
 I believe you do this as well.
 I feel a city with many highly rated Localytes with many questions answered inteligently is much more useful and attractive to the public than one that has only a limited number of people who just seem to be promoting themselves and not their city.